 If you hear a knocking sound when turning or driving over bumps, this could also be a sign that your tie rods are damaged.

-The clicking noises when turning comes when the tie rods are bad and have metal-on-metal contact with the knuckle.
+The clicking noises when turning come when the tie rods are bad and have metal-on-metal contact with the knuckle.
 Usually, tie rods go bad due to hitting too many potholes and bumps.
 However, the average lifespan of a tie rod is about 50,000 miles.

 4. Unaligned front end